rackspace/runway/docs/source/additional_functionality.rst

 tfenv-runway
 ============
-The ``tfenv-runway`` command shipped with runway provides a way to install Terraform versions (placing the binary in $HOME/.tfenv/versions/X.X.X) outside of a Runway deployment (e.g. during a CI build process).
+The ``tfenv-runway`` command shipped with runway provides a way to install Terraform versions by placing the binary in ``$HOME/.tfenv/versions/X.X.X`` outside of a Runway deployment (e.g. during a CI build process).

 ``tfenv-runway install`` can be executed in a directory with a ``.terraform-version`` file to install the version listed in the file.